abhisharma7/WiscKey/README.md

 Authors: Lanyue Lu, Thanumalayan Sankaranarayana Pillai, Andrea C. Arpaci-Dusseau, and Remzi H. Arpaci-Dusseau, University of Wisconsin—Madison

 Prof Song Jiang, University of Texas at Arlington.
-For guidance and also for providing the base code.